 - Since I'm using bacon, no additional oil is needed.
 If omitting the bacon, fry the garlic and chilis in hot oil before adding the cabbage.
 Use neutral oil with a high smoking point.

 Helpful Kitchen Tools for this Recipe

 Pork meat goes well with this recipe.
-Use thinly sliced pork loins, pork belly, or bacon as the meat is a bit lighter and slightly sweeter than other meats.
+Use thinly sliced pork loins, pork belly, or bacon, as the meat is a bit lighter and slightly sweeter than other meats.

 This simple stir fry recipe is usually served as a side dish in a Thai meal as an added nutritious vegetable dish.

 No, not for this Thai stir-fried cabbage recipe.
-You only need to wash in a big bowl with cold water before using to rinse off dirt or germs.
-Look for firm and avoid wilted using old green cabbage if possible as some may give off a slightly unpleasant bitter taste when cooking.
+You only need to wash in a big bowl with cold water before using it to rinse off dirt or germs.
+Look for firm and avoid wilted using old green cabbage if possible, as some may give off a slightly unpleasant bitter taste when cooking.

 For this simple dish of cabbage stir fry, cut the hulk of a small purple or white cabbage in halves, quarter the pieces, and then cut it into 2-inch pieces.

 - Pad Woon Sen noodle stir fry recipe

 - Thai crispy egg salad (Yam Kai Dao)